estebanmatias92/portfolio-react/frontend/README.frontend.md

 ### Notes

-Running Docker Compose commands for this environment it is a hassle...
+Running Docker Compose commands for this environment is a hassle...

 ```bash
 # Like getting the project created